Toughest question ever

 Unrealistic world expectations

 However, tuning in to our self-confidence within is never easy.
 It often comes with unrealistic expectations that are set by the media or the world.
-Unlike the past where mothers are only required to work, have kids and to keep the house clean, the supermoms today are expected to do more than that.
+Unlike in the past when mothers are only required to work, have kids and to keep the house clean, the supermoms today are expected to do more than that.

-We are expected to also breastfeed our children for as long as we can, to feed them only with organic foods, send them up to enrichment classes, playgroups, buy the most interactive and educational toys for them, ensure that they are responsible and respectful; and still look slim, fashionable and glowing as a mother of 5 kids.
+We are expected to also breastfeed our children for as long as we can, to feed them only with organic foods, send them up to enrichment classes, and playgroups, buy the most interactive and educational toys for them, ensure that they are responsible and respectful; and still look slim, fashionable and glowing as a mother of 5 kids.
 These expectations are unrealistic, we know, yet we also know of many women, even myself who appear to try to meet these expectations.

 Jen Singer, a mom to two preteen boys, the founder of MommaSaid.net², shares in her book “Stop Second-Guessing Yourself – The Toddler Years -“ that moms are likely doing a better job than they think and, that perhaps, we’re all taking ourselves a little too seriously.